ohlogic/auto_python_rapydscript/README.md

 2015-01-15
 Added to the previous feature of open and close <%  %> tags for triple quoted strings so that it's able to be returned as a string from a function or method.

+2015-01-26
+Added a new feature to compile the python generated webpage only when edits to the source file.